-In the fashion of the UNESCO protected city of Antigua in which it resides, El Convento mirrors stunning Spanish colonial architecture.
-This traditional Guatemalan-style hotel, complete with stunning Spanish baroque features including brick-vaulted and domed ceilings, exemplifies the old permeating the new.
-Minutes from the quiet residential cobblestone main plaza, El Convento is located across from the ruins of the famous 18th century convent: Convento de Capuchinas, and is an ideal base for exploring the cities historic sites, parks, plazas and markets.
-Many of rooms also have terraces overlooking the cities colonial rooftops and Agua Volcanoes, while others boast private gardens.
-El Convento’s Restaurant and Lounge also showcases an infusion, but of mouthwatering international cuisine and local spices.
-Be sure to visit the roof terrace with a piping hot cup of the superb Guatemalan coffee!
-Replete with candle-lit rooms and hallways, this history-rich spot oozes both charm and romance.
+El Convento has a decidedly Spanish colonial vibe, taking inspiration from the Unesco-protected city of Antigua in which it resides.
+It sits across from the ruins of the 18th-century Convento de Capuchinas, and is an ideal base for exploring the historic sites, parks, plazas and markets of the city.
+Many rooms have terraces overlooking the colonial rooftops and Agua Volcano, while others have private gardens.
+The restaurant, meanwhile, showcases a fusion of international cuisine and local spices.
+Be sure to visit the rooftop terrace with a cup of Guatemalan coffee.

-This beautiful 16-suite hotel was the first in Guatemala to financially support a nature reserve and is situated between five lagoons.
-Initially a private lodge for a wealthy conservationist, this incredible wooden complex lies in the Guatemalan Petén jungle, overlooking the jade waters of the Quexil lagoon, which tropical rain forest and savanna grasslands border.
-Las Lagunas itself, not only a mecca for cultural venues (near to Tikal, Uaxactún, Yaxhá), is situated between five lagoons and is home to more than 250 bird species and endangered wildlife.
+Once a private lodge for a wealthy conservationist, this 16-suite hotel lies in the Petén jungle, overlooking the jade waters of Quexil lagoon.
+It’s both a cultural hotspot, close to the Maya ruins of Tikal, Uaxactún, Yaxhá, and a natural marvel, home to more than 250 bird species and endangered wildlife.
 In the middle of the lagoon itself sits Monkey Island, a uniquely exotic land dedicated to the care of howler monkeys.
-The food almost rivals the sites, as the Shultun restaurant offers up delicious international food to relish post-spa relaxation or chez-lounging in the spectacular lagoon-side infinity pool.
+And the food almost rivals the surrounds: Shultun restaurant serves local flavors with ingredients from the local market.
+Lake views included, of course.

-Initially a 20 year old premier restaurant, Mesón Panza Verde transformed into a whimsical hotel with 12 imaginative suites and rooms, an incredible destination restaurant, hand-crafted furnishings, fountain-fed pool, domed ceilings, and private patios adorned with floating water lilies dotted pools.
-Right off the main plaza, the distinctive Spanish and Cuban interior exudes an atmosphere showcasing Antigua’s rich heritage and wondrous architecture.
-Colonial elegance meets contemporary vibe, with Cuban antiques, bougainvillea-draped verandas, fanciful spiral staircases, turn-of the century chandeliers, laurel resin patterns, and vintage porcelain tiles.
-Live music performances run six days a week in the vivacious music salon and the hotel’s very own Panza Verde art gallery offers regular yoga classes, making this Meson Verde the center of Antigua’s social and cultural scene.
+Initially a premier restaurant, Mesón Panza Verde was transformed into a whimsical hotel with 12 imaginative suites and rooms.
+Find hand-crafted furnishings, a fountain-fed pool, domed ceilings, and private patios.
+Here colonial elegance meets contemporary vibe, with Cuban antiques, bougainvillea-draped verandas, fancy spiral staircases and turn-of the century chandeliers.
+Live music performances run six days a week in the vivacious music salon and the art gallery hosts regular yoga classes.

-Designed by the art fanatic, Matilda Geddings Gray, Mil Flores encompasses a block of colonial Spanish renaissance homes.
-Behind the regal colonial façade, this enigma of the contrasting interior ingeniously utilizes color and quirky furnishings to infuse contemporary design and international artwork in a colonial frame.
-Complementing the vibrant décor, individually styled suites (such as the Hydrangeas, Roses, or Orchids rooms), include sink-in beds, original artwork, homey fireplaces and private covered patios.
-Dine at the Mediterranean themed Las Margaritas restaurant, enjoy a romantic evening in the dimly lit den, stroll through the candle lit, gardens, ponder the varied intriguing artwork, or visit the luxurious Blue Spa.
+Designed by art collector, Matilda Geddings Gray, Mil Flores encompasses a block of colonial Spanish renaissance homes.
+Behind the regal colonial façade, a contrasting interior utilizes color and quirky furnishings to infuse contemporary design and international artwork.
+Individually styled suites include sink-in-to-me beds, original artwork, homey fireplaces and private covered patios.
+Dine at the Mediterranean-themed Las Margaritas restaurant, enjoy a romantic evening in the atmospheric den, stroll through the candle-lit gardens or visit the luxurious Blue Spa.